 - Early in the film when Dr. Lovell is hauled out of bed by a phone call, Neeson has a nice shirtless moment.

-- Rape as Drama - About ten minutes into the picture, Dr. Lovell is given a news clipping revealing that Nell's mother was raped and that she attacked him when he was caught.
-We are to assume Nell and her sister were the products.
+- Rape as Drama: About ten minutes into the picture, Dr. Lovell is given a news clipping revealing that Nell's mother was raped and she attacked the man who did it when he was caught.
+He realizes her mother became pregnant this way.

 - Skinny Dipping

-- Unresolved Sexual Tension - Occurs between Jerome and Paula throughout the movie.
+- Unresolved Sexual Tension: Occurs between Jerome and Paula throughout the movie.
 Heavily hinted attraction from both sides to the point that Nell interprets an argument between them over her status as "parents arguing" and forces them to make up.
+They Do.

 - What the Hell Is That Accent?: Nell picked up a very strange and unique accent from living alone for many years with a mother who could only talk out of one side of her face following a stroke.
 Even without the twin-language vocabulary, her speech is so unique and incomprehensible that it could hardly even be called English any more.